 As you may have heard, DC’s dining scene has arrived. in addition to the city's Michelin Guide, there are numerous award-winning restaurants that require your attention.

 Accolades include Bib Gourmand or star-status in the aforementioned guide, James Beard Awards, RAMMY Awards (honors handed out by the Restaurant Association Metropolitan Washington for local dining excellence) and recognition from reputable publications Bon Appétit, which named DC its restaurant city of the year for 2016, and Zagat, which named the District hottest food city for 2016.

 José Andrés Restaurants

 Get all fine-dined at Marcel’s, a French-Belgian restaurant that has been coated in accolades for both its food and its chef since it opened back in 1999.
-Chef Robert Wiedmaier was named Chef of the Year at the 2009 RAMMYs, and while that may seem like a while ago, Marcel’s was named Formal Fine Dining Restaurant of the Year at the 2016 RAMMYs, so it’s still going strong.
+Chef Robert Wiedmaier was named Chef of the Year at the 2009 RAMMYS, and while that may seem like a while ago, Marcel’s was named Formal Fine Dining Restaurant of the Year at the 2016 RAMMYS, so it’s still going strong.
 So is its amazing boudin blanc.

-Rose’s Luxury & Pineapples & Pearls
+Rose’s Luxury, Pineapples & Pearls and Little Pearl